-Hey, let’s face it, there’s a ton of auto insurance advertising and it’s mind-boggling when you consider how much money is circulating out there to get out the message.
-GEICO will spend over $1B to influence you to buy their auto insurance, and Allstate (including Esurance), will spend over $800M, and Progressive can spend over $500M to put Flo on your television.
+The amount of auto insurance advertising in the media is mind-boggling.
+With the frequency of the ads we see on television and online, it’s no surprise that insurance companies are spending big to get the message out.
+In fact, GEICO will spend over $1B to influence you to buy their auto insurance, and Allstate (including Esurance), will spend over $800M.
+Our partner Progressive will easily spend over $500M to put Flo in front of consumers annually.

 Well, the obvious answer is that auto insurance companies are trying to influence you to buy their auto insurance.
 That’s pretty easy … that’s the primary goal of auto insurance advertising.

 There is a lot of money spent by consumers each year on auto insurance, it’s the single largest insurance market in the United States, estimated at over $160B annually.
 In fact, Auto insurance is one of the largest business categories in our economy.
 That makes it a competitive market, and big players are willing to invest big dollars to win new customers.